hanpm/Cloud-Resume/README.md

 ### OPTIONAL: Part 3: Source Control + IaC using Terraform

 ## Future Implementations
-This resume is a part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

 I hope to implement the following:
 [x] Javascript (To count the number of visitors that have accessed this site).
 [x] Adding a Database (Amazon's DynamoDB to save and update the visitor count).